 The bylaws update also includes simple changes to clarify language and dates, such as including language to better reflect evolving calendars and the removal of arbitrary dates.
 For instance, the previous bylaws required the Nominations Committee meet on Jan.
 15 of every year.
 The updated bylaws say the Nominations Committee will now meet 6 months before the annual meeting.

-The bylaws update provides more clarity about the Association’s priorities and responds to the significant changes in communications necessitated by the COVID-19 pandemic by allowing for more digital communications and teleconference participation.
+The bylaws update provides more clarity about the Association’s priorities and helps facilitate the Association’s transition to digital communications to better respond and engage with CAA members.
+This digital transition has been especially important during the significant changes in communications necessitated by the COVID-19 pandemic.
 Currently, California nonprofit code does not allow the Board to make digital voting available to all members; each member must make that request individually.
-To request electronic voting, please visit the Electronic and Paper Ballots tab.
+To request electronic voting, please download, complete, and return the Consent to Use of Electronic Transmissions form by email to info@alumni.caltech.edu or by mail to Caltech Alumni Association, MC 1-97, 1200 E California Blvd, Pasadena, CA, 91125.

-For nearly two years, just after previous bylaws were adopted in 2018, the Association has studied ways to improve its operations and effectiveness to benefit its current members and future alumni, and updated Bylaws were adopted by the Board in November 2021.
+For nearly two years, just after previous bylaws were adopted in 2018, the Association studied ways to improve its operations and effectiveness to benefit its current members and future alumni.
+Updated Bylaws were adopted by the Board in November 2021.

-To identify high-performing potential Board members capable of effectively leading the Caltech Alumni Association (CAA), a large and complex organization that represents over 25,000 Caltech alumni across the world, the Nomination Proposal Committee received nominations and advises the Board in carefully developing an initial slate of candidates for CAA Board of Director seats that will be vacated in September.
+To identify high-performing potential Board members capable of effectively leading the Caltech Alumni Association (CAA), a large and complex organization that represents more than 25,000 Caltech alumni across the world, the Nomination Proposal Committee receives nominations and advises the Board in carefully developing an initial slate of candidates for CAA Board of Director seats that will be vacated in September of each year.

 The Nomination Proposal Committee is guided by the principle that the Board should represent the diverse perspectives of all Caltech alumni.
 It comprises 6 Directors of the Board and 4 alumni not affiliated with the Board to ensure the CAA’s broader needs and priorities are addressed to benefit all members.